WilliamLewww/Mustard/README.md

 | ------------- | ------------- |

 ## Release History
+- 1.9.1
+  - added finish reward
+  - updated price of each deck
+  - reduced amount of road squirrels
 - 1.9.0 (Inventory Update)
   - decks and wheels now require money to buy
   - new items bought are put into an inventory